List of Monogatari characters: Nadeko Sengoku

 Nadeko Sengoku (千石 撫子, Sengoku Nadeko) is the main character of Nadeko Snake.
 She is Tsukihi's friend from elementary school.
 She has a shy personality, always wears a waist pouch, always casts her eyes downward, keeps her bangs covering her eyes, and can be easily amused.
 Koyomi played with her a lot whenever she visited his house after being invited by his sisters.
 She is put under a curse by a classmate, causing an invisible snake to strangle her, until Koyomi finds out and offers his help.
 It is revealed that there were two snakes strangling Nadeko.
 One was placed by the boy Nadeko rejected, and the other was placed by the girl who was in love with the boy Nadeko rejected.
 Koyomi managed to get rid of the first one but was unable to remove the second one.
 The snake then returned to the boy who cursed her, cursing him instead.
 She refers to Koyomi as Koyomi-onii-chan.
 She's quite protective of her hair (particularly her forelocks) thinking that it's her place to guard more than her panties.
 When she finally combs her forelocks aside in Nisemonogatari, Koyomi comments that she has a glare just like a serpent.

 In Nadeko Medusa, during Halloween, Nadeko meets a girl named Ōgi, after which she is able to see a white snake who claims to be one of the snakes she killed during the events in "Nadeko Snake".
 This snake pressures her to atone for what she did by finding the remains of the snake when it was alive.
 However, it was actually a trap laid down by Ōgi, resulting in Nadeko finding a talisman in Araragi's room and becoming a God.

 During Nadeko Draw, Nadeko created 4 shikigami to help her practice drawing.
-Her parents threatened to kick her out of the house if she doesn't graduate from middle school, so she thought she needed to master drawing before then to become a manga artist.
-However, the shikigamis escaped as they didn't want to become present Nadeko's slaves.
+Her parents threatened to kick her out of the house if she does not graduate from middle school, so she thought she needed to master drawing before then to become a manga artist.
+However, the shikigamis escaped as they did not want to become present Nadeko's slaves.
 Nadeko proceeded to work with Ononoki to capture them all.
 Nadeko managed to capture two shikigamis with the help of Ougi.
 She found Ononoki's body broken up as she was on her way to capture the remaining two shikigami.
 She helped assemble her broken body, and teamed up with her to defeat the God Nadeko shikigami.

 After graduating from middle school, Nadeko became a mangaka.
 She moved out on her own with the help of Gaen in exchange for working as a specialist.
 She later wrote 3 niche publications under the pen name "Sengoku Nadeshiko".
 Her works are described as "cute but dark" as they often take inspiration from her working as a specialist.